agormp/phylotreelib/README.md

 - Regrafting happens by inserting a graft point on the incoming edge to `regraft_node`.
 - If `dist_from_parent` and `frac_from_parent` are both `None`, the placement is randomized (uniform frac in (0,1)).
-- Total tree length is preserved by default (the regraft edge is split; the pruned basal branch length is reused as the connecting branch length).
+- Total tree length is preserved by default (the regraft edge is split according to `dist_from_parent` or `frac_from_parent`; the length of the incoming basal branch to the prune_node is reused as the connecting branch length).

 **How to convert**